1

 git status

 The file is now modified but unstaged (red again).
-Your edit is still in the working directory — git restore --staged only moves it off the loading dock; it doesn’t delete anything.
+Your edit is still in the working directory — git restore --staged just pulls it out of the post editor; it doesn’t delete anything.

 Task 3: Discard working directory changes